 Keloid Scars: How to Treat a Wound That Doesn't Know It Has Healed

 Plastic surgeons and dermatologists commonly diagnose and treat keloids.
-We spoke with two leading experts to help us understand everything about keloid scars, along with the treatment options that provide the best results.
+We spoke with two leading experts to help us understand keloid scars, along with the treatment options that provide the best results.

 - 1 What are keloid scars?

 - 2 Keloid scars vs. hypertrophic scars